 - 5.1 All players must wear a protective mouthpiece; there are no exceptions. - 5.2 A player is permitted to wear athletic support/protector, completely covered by clothing.
 Tape or bandages are permitted if they are non- abrasive or are of a non-hardening material in a wet or dry state. - 5.3 Jewelry must be removed prior to the start of the game.
 If it is not possible to remove the jewelry it must be covered up completely, padded and secured.
-Medical bracelets may be worn but they must be fastened securely so as not to cause injury. - 5.4 Head wear permitted is limited to religious headdresses that are proven to be securely fastened and not harmful to any participants. - 5.5 Other headgear including bandanas or tuques are permitted, caps with bills are not permitted. - 5.6 Sunglasses are permitted. - 5.7 Knee and elbow guards must be flexible and contain no hard material. - 5.8 Arm casts may be worn only to protect an injury and must be flexible and contain no materials in a wet or dry state.
+Medical bracelets may be worn but they must be fastened securely so as not to cause injury. - 5.4 Soft headgear, including religious headdresses that are securely fastened and do not include metal or hard plastic that could be harmful to participants, is permitted. - 5.5 Sunglasses are permitted. - 5.6 Knee and elbow guards must be flexible and contain no hard material. - 5.7 Arm casts may be worn only to protect an injury and must be flexible and contain no materials in a wet or dry state.
 Knee braces may be worn but must be completely covered by pants or by adhesive or tensor bandages such that no part of the brace is exposed, so a finger cannot be placed between any edge of the brace and the leg.
 Finger splints may be worn to protect an injury, but the finger splint must be appropriately padded.
-The officials will have the final decision on the acceptability of this type of equipment. - 5.9 If a player or official has any part of their uniform or equipment saturated with blood, the uniform must be cleansed or changed immediately.
-"Saturated" being defined as the amount of blood being sufficient to soak through the garment and into the skin or such that blood would easily be transferred to another participant. - 5.10 Players may wear cleats but must be rubber cleats.
+The officials will have the final decision on the acceptability of this type of equipment. - 5.8 If a player or official has any part of their uniform or equipment saturated with blood, the uniform must be cleansed or changed immediately.
+"Saturated" being defined as the amount of blood being sufficient to soak through the garment and into the skin or such that blood would easily be transferred to another participant. - 5.9 Players may wear cleats but must be rubber cleats.
 There is no minimum or maximum number of cleats to be worn, but cleats must be a part of the natural design of the shoes and in good condition.
-Spikes or similar sharp pointed type shoes such as track spikes, metal baseball cleats, or golf shoes are not permitted. - 5.11 Play Cards, Play Books, and play sheets may be used if safely secured during play. - 5.12 Soft headgear is permitted as long as it has not been tampered with or contains metal/hard plastic components.
+Spikes or similar sharp pointed type shoes such as track spikes, metal baseball cleats, or golf shoes are not permitted. - 5.10 Play Cards, Play Books, and play sheets may be used if safely secured during play.